semverchenko/birq/doc/birq.md

 * irqbalance <https://github.com/Irqbalance/irqbalance>
 * irqd <https://github.com/vaesoo/irqd>

 The both projects have an advantages and disadvantages.
 I have used an irqbalance for a long time.
 It's good project but now the accumulated problems make me to start new balancer project.
-I will consider some irqd and irqbalace problems later but firstly I want to note two important problems with IRQ balancing that can't be solved now by any balancer including birq.
+I will consider some irqd and irqbalace problems later but firstly I want to note several important problems with IRQ balancing that can't be solved now by any balancer including birq.

 # BIRQ related links